 Several scriptures in the Bible seem to suggest that certain individuals are predestined (or chosen) by God to have eternal salvation.
 Conversely, several other biblical passages indicate that anyone can have salvation by trusting in Jesus Christ as their Savior.
-If the Bible is the infallible Word of God, the true meanings of its passages cannot be in conflict (i.e., every scripture must be compatible with every other biblical passage).
+If the Bible is the infallible Word of God, the true meanings of its passages cannot be in conflict (i.e., every scripture must be compatible with every other scripture).
 So, how can these apparent contradictions be reconciled?

 Before we focus on responding to the basic question posed by this article, we want to clarify the meaning of the term predestined.
 Strong’s Concordance of the Bible states that the Greek word that is translated as predestined denotes “to mark out beforehand, to determine before, foreordain.”
-Webster’s Dictionary indicates that, in a context such as the one that we are considering, foreordain means “to ordain beforehand” and that to ordain means “to put in order; arrange; prepare; to decree; order; establish; enact.”
+And, Webster’s Dictionary indicates that, in a context such as the one that we are considering, foreordain means “to ordain beforehand” and that to ordain means “to put in order; arrange; prepare; to decree; order; establish; enact.”

 The term predestined does not specifically refer to foreknowledge of what will occur, although such knowledge may be inferred.
-The two terms may complement each other, but they are essentially distinct; they are not synonyms for each other.
+The terms predestined and foreknowledge may complement each other, but they are essentially distinct; they are not synonyms for each other.
 Foreknowledge suggests a passive role with regard to what will occur, whereas predestined indicates an active role in determining what will occur.

-Scriptures that Indicate Those Who Receive Eternal Salvation Are Predestined or Chosen
+Scriptures which Indicate that People Who Receive Eternal Salvation Are Predestined or Chosen

-Matthew 20:16b and 22:14: Jesus Christ, states in regard to the kingdom of heaven, “For many are called, but few [are] chosen.”
+In Matthew 20:16b and 22:14, Jesus Christ, states in regard to the kingdom of heaven, “For In many are called, but few [are] chosen.”
 However, with regard to Matthew 20:16b, this clause is omitted from at least several of the newer translations of the Bible, because there is uncertainty as to whether or not it was included in the earliest manuscripts.